ECAP5/ECAP5-BSOM/README.md

   </p>
 </div>

-## License
+## Licenses

+- Software and configuration files are distributed under the GPL-3.0 license.
-Distributed under the GPL-3.0 license.
-See `LICENSE.txt` for more information.
+- Hardware is distributed under the CERN-OHL-S license.

+See licence files for more information.